Ragamuffin vs Ragdoll Cat: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Ragamuffin and Ragdoll Cat is one of the most significant factors in choosing between these cats.
 Ragamuffin is characterized by a calm, friendly, sweet personality, while Ragdoll Cat tends toward docile, affectionate, relaxed traits.
 In daily life, this means Ragamuffin owners typically experience a cat that leans toward calm behavior, while Ragdoll Cat owners find their cat more inclined toward docile tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The better temperament is the one that matches you — there is no universal winner.

 Best for Families with Children